pdd23001/Multimodal-Housing-Price-Prediction/README.md

-# House Price Prediction with Hybrid Neural Networks
+# Multi-modal Machine Learning for Real Estate Price Prediction

-Multi-modal Machine Learning for predicting house prices using both tabular property features and property images.
+ML model for predicting house prices using both tabular property features and property images.
 The project implements and compares three modeling approaches: Tabular-Only, Image-Only (CNN), and a Hybrid Multimodal Network.
 Detailed information about the models can be found in the Project Report (house_price_prediction.pdf)

 ## 🏠 Project Overview
 This project predicts real estate prices in Southern California using the [SoCal dataset](https://www.kaggle.com/datasets/ted8080/house-prices-and-images-socal).
 It demonstrates how combining visual data (house photos) with structured data (bedrooms, sqft, location) can improve predictive performance.